chef/chef-web-docs/chef_master/source/ctl_chef_backend.rst

       $ chef-backend-ctl gen-server-config FQDN -f chef-server.rb.fqdn

    where ``FQDN`` is the FQDN for the frontend machine.
-The generated ``chef-server.rb`` file will contain all of the values necessary for any frontend Chef server to connect to and bootstrap against the backend HA cluster.
+The generated ``chef-server.rb`` file will contain all of the values necessary for any frontend Chef Infra Server to connect to and bootstrap against the backend HA cluster.

 #.
 On each frontend machine, install the ``chef-server-core`` package (version 12.4.0 or higher).
 #.
 On each frontend machine, copy the generated ``chef-server.rb``.fqdn to ``/etc/opscode/chef-server.rb``.